Dreaming of a dog: loyalty that is looking for you

 “A dog comes to those in whom a need for devotion lives — their own, or someone else’s.”

-The dog in dreams carries one of the warmest and at the same time most complex archetypal images.
+The dog in dreams carries great warmth and great complexity at once.
 Warm — because it speaks to unconditional acceptance, friendship, protection.
 Complex — because that same dog can be aggressive, abandoned, lost.
 And each of those versions says something important about your inner life.

 A dog is also an image of that part of the psyche connected to instinct, to bodily knowing, to the primal need for contact.
 It doesn’t analyze — it feels.
 It doesn’t deceive — it responds.
 And that is precisely why the image of a dog in a dream often points to something you know at the level of the body — before it has reached the mind.